neopsyon/bicep-versioning/README.md

 ## Bicep in the Nutshell
 - Wrapper around ARM
 - Supports Templates & Modules
-- These brings improved scalability, governance, security shift, reusability & more
+- These bring improved scalability, governance, security shift, reusability & more

 ## What do we aim for?
 - Immutability